 What is Asexual Reproduction?

-Prokaryote like bacteria and unicellular organisms reproduce asexually by cell division or binary fission of the parent cell.
-This is a type of reproduction done by a single organism without production of gametes.
+Hence, asexual reproduction is a type of reproduction done by a single organism without production of gametes.
 It usually results in the production of identical offspring, the only genetic variation arising as a result of random mutation among the individuals.
 There are three common modes of asexual reproduction: fission, budding and fragmentation in animals.
-Lower animal phyla such as prokaryotes, eukaryotes, cnidarians and platyhelminths use this type of reproduction.
+Lower animal phyla such as prokaryotes, eukaryotes, cnidarians and Platyhelminthes use this type of reproduction.

-• Both sexual and asexual reproductions are modes for the propagation of the current generation into the future.
-All living things depend on it for the survival of their species.
+- Both sexual and asexual reproductions are modes for the propagation of the current generation into the future.

-• Asexual reproduction requires only a single divisible cell to produce a new organism, whereas sexual reproduction requires two gametes, their formation and fusion.
-Sexual reproduction requires the formation of sexual organs and asexual reproduction generally occurs without them.
+Sexual and asexual reproduction are two main types of reproduction shown by living organisms.
+The key difference between sexual and asexual reproduction is that sexual reproduction occurs between two parents while asexual reproduction occurs via a single parent.
+Asexual reproduction requires only a single divisible cell to produce a new organism, whereas sexual reproduction requires two gametes, their formation and fusion.
+Hence, this is also a difference between sexual and asexual reproduction.
+Moreover, a further difference between sexual and asexual reproduction is that sexual reproduction requires the formation of sexual organs, but asexual reproduction generally occurs without them.